CSIS-BU/sp22-cs330-finalproject-gerard-devun/README.md

   * The user will be able to guess within the parameters.
 The client will block if the input isn't valid
   * Once the guess is sent, the server will respond with which letters are in the correct spot or are in the word somewhere else (via color)
   * If user uses 6 guesses without guessing the word, the game will end as a loss and the user will be asked to play again.

+## Created by Gerard Lamoureux and Devun Schneider